TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

    Work on a TYPO3 instance which is as clean as possible so you can rule out extensions messing with the TYPO3 Core.
 If you need to set up an extension to illustrate the problem, make sure it is as free of side effects as possible.
+Ideally, try to reproduce your problem or feature by using existing Core extensions (like :ref:`use-styleguide`).

 Narrow down the problem
    Try different browsers, this will help the team (and you) a lot to